-The real cost of Fast Fashion
+The Real Cost Of Fast Fashion

-Fast fashion refers to clothing items that are on trend, cheap, manufactured in huge quantities and sold to the consumer as soon as possible.
+Fast fashion refers to clothing items that are on-trend, cheap, manufactured in huge quantities and sold to the consumer as soon as possible.
 Because these items are priced so low people can afford to revamp their wardrobes several times a year, often with styles that are regurgitated from the previous year.

 Underpaid and overworked in poor conditions

 Fast fashion brands have changed the way that people buy and dispose of clothes.
-They send a clear message to the consumer-“its ok to buy it because it's cheap, right?”.
+They send a clear message to the consumer-“it's ok to buy it because it's cheap, right?”.

 Fast fashion may come at a higher price than you may think.
 These items are often manufactured in developing countries where working conditions are poor, and wages are extremely low.
 This is how these brands can sell at such a low price.
-The conditions which workers endure in these facilities have been highlighted in the media with cases of factories in places such as Bangladesh collapsing or going on fire due to poor structure and lack of consideration for workplace conditions.
+The conditions which workers endure in these facilities have been highlighted in the media with cases of factories in places such as Bangladesh collapsing or going on fire due to poor structure and lack of consideration given to workplace conditions.

 These issues are now coming closer to home.
 In June 2020 campaign group Labour Behind The Label released a report detailing evidence that they had found regarding a well-known clothing brand’s manufacturing facility in Leicester, UK.
-Despite lockdown restrictions the facility continued to operate at 100% capacity, with workers being mostly from ethnic minority groups.
+Despite lockdown restrictions, the facility continued to operate at 100% capacity, with workers being mostly from ethnic minority groups.
 The facility was reported to be cramped with thousands of employees.
 The facility also did not accommodate for social distancing, ventilation of correct sanitising stations.
 In addition, works where told to still come to work despite showing symptoms of Covid19.